Museum of Prague’s Main Building

 Ctěnice Chateau

 The first mention of the estate dates back to 1372, so it has seen a lot over the years.
-The owners changed like clockwork.
-The Hrzán family, the Losy family from Losinthal, the Hazmburk family, the Windischgrätz family, the Schoeller family, and Adam the Younger of Wallenstein.
+Owners have come and gone in rapid succession: the Hrzán family, the Waldsteins, the Losy family of Losinthal, the Windischgrätz family, the Des Fours family, and the Schoeller family.
 Simply a good address.
-Everything they could ever need was here.
-The castle park, granaries, stables, carriage garages, riding hall, and "drábovna", which was a kind of local police station (today it houses the security guards).
-Modern times have added a bistro, a hotel where the granaries once used to be, and a renowned garden centre.
-And also peace and quiet, which you can come and enjoy when you've had too much of it all.
+It had everything they could ever need: a park, granaries, stables, and a riding hall.
+Modern times have added a bistro, a hotel in place of the granary, and a renowned garden centre.
+And also the peace and quiet you can come and enjoy here when you’ve just had enough of everything.

 Address